Petras, Stevens help Iowa defeat Northwestern, 33-13

 Iowa's Arland Bruce IV added a 23-yard touchdown run with 5:13 left for the Hawkeyes' final points.

+''Obviously they played one of their cleanest games of the season,'' Northwestern coach Pat Fitzgerald said. ''Quarterback-wise, that was probably his best game of the year.''

+''You can't get down for too long,'' Petras said. ''You've got to push through, and today we pushed through.''

-Northwestern was held to 177 total yards, with only 18 rushing yards on 37 attempts.
+Northwestern (1-7, 1-4), which has lost seven straight, was held to 177 total yards, with only 18 rushing yards on 37 attempts.
 The Wildcats got a 1-yard touchdown pass from Brendan Sullivan to Duke Olges in the third quarter, and a 7-yard touchdown pass from Sullivan to Raymond Niro III on the final play of the game.

 THE TAKEAWAY